shivannis/xandr-docs-public/xandr-docs/articles/monetize/vast-check.md

   - Scanner detected an issue such as missing or wrong duration, missing or wrong media file format, etc.
-  - VAST XML content is updated on the ad server, but needs to be updated at Xandr platform and back-end.
+  - VAST XML content is updated on the ad server, but needs to be updated at Microsoft Advertising platform and back-end.
 - Reach out to the tag provider to add the missing duration information or revise the format.
 For example: